Audio File Version Control: Why You Need It & How It Works

 - Descriptive tags (ClientRevision, PreMaster, Final)

-Step 3: Document Changes
+Step 3: Document changes

 Keep a changelog (text file, notes app, or built-in version annotations):